TalariaSoftware/ncmanager-help/committees/create-agenda.md

 public to know what is going to be discussed and as short as possible.

 Long descriptions not widely read and can actually obscure the information in the description.
-The Brown Act actually states that a "brief general description of an item genearlly need not exceed 20 words."[^549542]
+The Brown Act states that a "brief general description of an item generally need not exceed 20 words."[^549542]

-#### General Public Comment
+### General Public Comment

 The Brown Act requires that every agenda include an opportunity for members of the public to directly address the committee on any item of interest to the